shadewebb/Homemade_Practical_JavaScript/README.md

-# Homemade_Practical_JavaScript
-Writing the Todo List App from Watch and Code: Practical JavaScript lesson from scratch

-These are my notes on writing this app from scratch without referencing the lesson plan, previous program, and only performing research and forum posts.
+#### These are my notes on writing this app from scratch without referencing the lesson plan, previous program, and only performing research and forum posts.

 # Version 1